Tax-year-end planning for individuals

-(c) Growth-oriented unit trusts/OEICs
+(c) Growth-oriented collective investments

-Although income from collectives is taxable – even if accumulated - if this can be limited so can any tax charge on the investment.
-Instead, with emphasis on investing for capital growth, not only will there be no tax on gains accrued or realised by the fund managers, it should also be possible to make use of the investor’s annual CGT exemption on later encashment (or both annual CGT exemptions for a couple).
+Although income from collectives is taxable – even if accumulated - if this income can be limited so can any tax charge on the investment.
+Indeed, with emphasis on investing for capital growth, not only will there be no tax on capital gains accrued or realised by the fund managers, it should also be possible to make use of the investor’s annual CGT exemption on later encashment (or both annual CGT exemptions for a couple).

 (d) Single premium investment bonds

 Continuing pressure on the government to maintain high rates of tax means that deferment represents an important tax planning strategy and single premium investment bonds can deliver this valuable tax deferment for a higher/additional rate taxpayer.
 This is because no taxable income arises for the investor during the “accumulation period”.